rescbr/chameleon/CleanCut/doc-azi/README.txt

 	  everyone, like the AutoResolution i use on Ch.
 It's mean to be compared easily and keep the stuff i consider most useful to Chameleon "at hand".
 Stuff committed here will always come from Ch!

-Guide Lines:
+Guidelines:

+  - learn and spread the knowledge.
   - simplify booter use as much as possible.
-  - make the code more understandable for learners.
+  - make the code more understandable for Sorcerer's Apprentice like my self.
   - all files loaded by the booter stay confined to Extra folder.
-  - fixes that are not absolutely needed by all the users, should be disabled by default.
+  - fixes that are not absolutely needed by all users, should be disabled by default.
-  - a few more things that i can't remember right now.... etc etc etc...
+  - help improving Chameleon documentation.
+  - help testing and integrating new useful code to Chameleon.
+  - help applying Coding Standards.
+  - no absolute priority to Selected volume.
+  - emulating a Mac it's not a priority!!!

 						---------------//---------------//---------------